ademers/statamic-facebook-embed/readme.md

 This plugin allows you to quickly & easily embed public Facebook Posts.

+You can [see it in action](http://andreademers.com/statamic-facebook-embed-plugin) on my personal site, andreademers.com.

 To learn more, check out the Facebook developers [Embedded Posts documentation](https://developers.facebook.com/docs/plugins/embedded-posts/).

 ## Installation